atennapel/tinka/README.md

 ```
 todo:
-- constructor translation in pure
+- add elim
 - consistency check for data constructors
-- add elim
+- remove total from con, elaborate to pure in core typechecking
 - handle con without type
 - update parser to allow annotation in let
 - insert skolems in check